ligato/docs/docs/developer-guide/kvs-troubleshooting.md

  * <a name="unimplemented-delete"></a>
    **`Delete operation is not implemented`; Transaction error**
     - descriptor of the value for which this error was returned is missing the `Delete` method.
-Or it is not plugged into the descriptor structure?
+Or it is not plugged into the descriptor structure

 ---

  * <a name="descriptor-exists"></a>
    **`descriptor already exists` returned by `KVScheduler.RegisterKVDescriptor()`**
     - same descriptor is being registered more than once
-    - verify the `Name` attribute of the descriptor is unique across all descriptors of all initialized plugins
+    - verify the `Name` attribute of the descriptor is unique across all descriptors for all initialized plugins

 ---